WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Hell Hound is a wolf in the Nether.
 It is big.
-When it attacks, its target is set on fire
+When it attacks, its target is set on fire.
 ### Breedable
-This Mob can not breed.
+This Mob cannot breed

 ## Fire Wisps
 <div style="display: flex; align-items: center;">